ttntm/ttntm/src/pages/now.md

 <img src="/static/img/now.jpg" class="img-center img-fluid w100 mb2" alt="A photo of a graffiti on a wall saying 'What now?'">

-**Writing**: working on a larger article about Astro and different headless CMS options, but procrastinating a lot and tinkering with this website instead
+**Writing**: I'd like to work on a larger article about Astro and different headless CMS options, but I had to migrate 2 web applications from Fauna to Supabase instead

 **Books**: Dune Messiah, Leviathan Wakes, If Cats Disappeared from the World

 **Articles**: Check my [reading list](/reading/), it gets updated frequently

-**Games**: Stellar Blade (finally!)
+**Games**: Kingdome Come: Deliverance II - an amazing game so far!

-**Drinks**: Protein shakes, milk, ice tea and coffee
+**Drinks**: Protein shakes, milk, ice tea and the occasional coffee

-**Work**: working on a couple of new opportunities where "we need a website..." somehow turned into "we need a web _platform_", also preparing for some certifications, and planning a refresher of my limited C#/.NET knowledge
+**Work**: preparing for some Azure certifications, doing too much architecture, trying to refresh my limited C#/.NET/Python knowledge

-**Life**: spring is around the corner, so it's time to ready the bike and prepare for more outdoor activity; still haven't figured out holiday plans for this year, but made plans for a few cool day trips (i.e. Bratislava, visits to different spas)
+**Life**: spring is here - bikes are ready, plants were planted, and we also set up a solar powered irrigation system; I also sold an old guitar and bought a new one, an Ibanez AS53-TKF, which will hopefully arrive soon

 **Weight Lifting**: GZCLP, cycle II (started on Dec.
-28th 2024)
+28th 2024) - I'm close to the end of the cycle, got to figure out what to do next

 <div class="hr shadow mb1"></div>

 **Updated**
-`Mar.
-6th 2025`
+`Apr.
+15th 2025`

 An archive of past updates of this page can be found at [/then](/then/).